Skip to main content

 Counseling Care Center

-Forty percent of courses are offered online while the rest are offered in an online synchronous format (with an on-campus option in Marshall or Tyler).
+Forty percent of courses are offered online, while the rest are offered in an online synchronous format.

 GRADUATE ADMISSIONS INFORMATION